guxm2021/SVT_SpeechBrain/README.md

 # Deep Audio-Visual Singing Voice Transcription based on Self-Supervised Learning Models
 This is the author's official PyTorch implementation for AV_SVT.
-The paper is under review.

 [Deep Audio-Visual Singing Voice Transcription based on Self-Supervised Learning Models]()